MichaelWegener/starter-hugo-academic/content/publication/journal-article/index.md

 ---
-title: "An example journal article"
+title: "The good, the bad, the well-connected"
 authors:
 - admin
 - Evla Mutlu